Information about academic and course enrollment policies for undergraduate students are detailed below.

 Does the School of Professional Studies offer career guidance and career-related advising?

 SPS degree-seeking and certificate students are encouraged to discuss their career goals with their academic advisors.
 SPS academic advisers provide resume review, program-tailored career advice, and help connect students to additional resources.

 Northwestern Career Advancement (NCA) is a comprehensive career services office that provides an extensive career coaching, counseling, programming and resources to all Northwestern University degree-seeking undergraduate and graduate students.
 Current students are encouraged to work with NCA throughout their program and recent alumni have access to NCA for six months post-graduation.

 ^ Back to top ^

-For undergraduate program policies and procedures, see the Undergraduate Student Handbook.
+For undergraduate program policies and procedures, see the Undergraduate Student Academic Catalog.

 Can I take a class pass /no pass?

 What is the unit completion requirement at SPS?